DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Method: Diffusion Inpainting with Semantic Keyframes and Constrained Optimization

 \section{Method: Diffusion Inpainting with Semantic Keyframes and Constrained Optimization}

 This section describes DISCO, our contribution towards zero-shot language-conditioned diffusion.
-We introduce the keyframe generation method (Sec.~\ref{Subsec: keyframe gen}) followed by the constrained inpainting optimization (Sec.~\ref{Subsec: vanilla inpainting}) to address issues that arise due to poor/invalid keyframes generated by open-vocabulary descriptions.
+We introduce the keyframe generation method (Sec.~\ref{Subsec: keyframe gen}) followed by the constrained inpainting optimization (Sec.~\ref{Subsec: vanilla inpainting}) to address issues that arise due to poor or invalid keyframes generated by open-vocabulary descriptions.
 DISCO is summarized in \textbf{Algorithm~\ref{Alg: disco}}.
-Due to space constraints, we focus on conveying the key ideas and relegate implementation details to the online \href{https://disco2025.github.io/}{appendix}.